Things to Think About When You Don’t Love Your Job

 The bottom line is you don’t have to allow the fact that there are things you don’t like about your work to stress you out.
 There must be at least some things you’ve found to love, like, or enjoy—at least a little, about your job, or else you probably would have left long ago.
 If you’re still there, you must not hate everything about it.
 So, what is it about your job that you do like?
 Think about it.
 With stress and pressure being linked to higher risks for heart disease, now is a very good time to begin thinking more positively about something you do every day, for a living.

-Any time you find yourself wanting to hate on the job you go to day after day, focus on things about your work that you do like:
+Any time you find yourself wanting to hate the job you go to day after day, it might help to focus on things about your work that you do like:

 - Are there co-workers you enjoy talking to or working with?
 Perhaps your job requires a certain skill, talent, or ability that you have in spades, and you enjoy being praised by co-workers, a supervisor, or clients for doing your job well.
 Co-workers that you enjoy being around can be a good reason to stick with a job, at least for a while, until something better comes along.